aaronNGi/bar.sh/README.md

     	}
     EOF

-To enable `onetwo.sh` and place it at the front of the bar:
+Enable and position the module at the start of the bar:

     ln -s ../mods-available/onetwo.sh \
         ~/.config/bar/mods-enabled/00-onetwo.sh

-Now bar.sh has to be reloaded:
+Reload `bar.sh`:

     echo reload >/tmp/bar-$(id -u)

-It should now output something like:
+Now the output should look like:

     foo:one  cpu:34C  fan:0rpm  wifi:82%  bat:48% 20%+  Jan-01  12:00

-Every two seconds the value will alternate between "one" and "two".
-The change can also be triggered by writing to the named pipe:
+Every two seconds, it will alternate between "one" and "two".

+To manually trigger an update:

     echo onetwo update >/tmp/bar-$(id -u)

-If `update` is omitted, the new value will be shown at the next cycle.
+If `update` is omitted, the new value will be displayed in the next cycle.

+### Timing notes

-The time between cycles is determined by the module with the shortest interval.
-So, if a function is triggered, which would otherwise only update every minute, and there are functions which run at an interval of 1 second, the new value of the every-minute-function will be visible after at most 1 second.
+The update cycle is paced by the module with the shortest interval.
+This means that if a function - normally scheduled to run once per minute - is manually triggered **without** issuing `update`, its output will appear on the bar within the next cycle, which could be as soon as one second later, assuming another module updates every second.

-It's also possible to update all modules at once:
+To update all modules immediately:

     echo update_all >/tmp/bar-$(id -u)

-To change the modules interval to every second, we can simply do:
+To change the module's interval to every second:

     echo "onetwo_update_interval=1" >>~/.config/bar/bar.rc
     echo reload >/tmp/bar-$(id -u)

 ## Known problems

-The time it takes a module to complete, will skew all other intervals.
-However, perfect precision isn't really needed.
+Long-running modules can delay the entire update loop.
+For example, if a module (or a set of modules) takes two seconds to complete, even those scheduled to run every second will be blocked until the slow modules finish.